rzhang0716/Data-Science/Database-SQL/readme.md

 #### Question #1141: Write an SQL query to find the daily active user count for a period of 30 days ending 2019-07-27 inclusively.
 A user was active on someday if they made at least one activity on that day.
 select activity_date as day, count(distinct user_id) as active_users from Activity where datediff('2019-07-27', activity_date) <30 group by activity_date;

+#### Question #1142: Write an SQL query to find the average number of sessions per user for a period of 30 days ending 2019-07-27 inclusively, rounded to 2 decimal places.
+The sessions we want to count for a user are those with at least one activity in that time period.
+SELECT ifnull(ROUND(COUNT(DISTINCT session_id)/COUNT(DISTINCT user_id), 2),0.00) AS average_sessions_per_user FROM Activity  WHERE activity_date >= '2019-06-28' and activity_date <= '2019-07-27';

 #### Question #1173: Write an SQL query to find the percentage of immediate orders in the table, rounded to 2 decimal places.
 SELECT round(sum(order_date = customer_pref_delivery_date)*100/count(*),2) as immediate_percentage FROM Delivery;